 For example, let’s say you were applying for the Chief Operating Officer role above and the employer was a large Australian insurer.
 If your previous roles were “COO at Medibank” and “Director of Operations at IAG,” you have an advantage.

-The problem is, most candidate’s careers do not follow predictable easy-to-understand, blue-chip trajectories.
+The problem is that most candidates’ careers do not follow predictable easy-to-understand, blue-chip trajectories.

 (Related Article: How To Explain A Career Transition On Your Resume).